Primary Care And Health Care Needs: How To Find Specialists In Mental Health

 Struggling to find a mental health specialist in your area?

-Step 1: Figure out what help you need
+Step 1: Figure out what help you need from a primary care professional

 Mental health is a very broad topic with symptoms and diagnoses that are diverse.
 Before you even start to look for a therapist or group, your first step is to do a self-evaluation.
 What are your symptoms?
 How often do you feel bad?
 Are you anxious, sad, angry, restless?
 Is it affecting your life or keeping you from the things you love?
 Are the people around you noticing?
 If you can say "yes" to any of these, make a note of them and make an appointment with your primary care doctor.
 Though primary care is not specifically for mental health, they are a good resource to use if you don't know where to start.
 They can help rule out any physical problems that might be causing your issues, and they also will have some recommendations for your next step.
 Make sure you tell them everything, even if you think it's embarrassing.
 Your doctor can only help if they have the full picture.